Tue, Feb 5, 2019

 By James Boughton, Senior Fellow, Centre for International Governance Innovation

 Dr. Boughton served as Historian of the International Monetary Fund from 1992 to 2012 and earlier held posts in the IMF Research Department, the Organization for Economic Co-operation and Development, and the Department of Economics at Indiana University.
+This blog post is a submission to the Bretton Woods@75 initiative: a global dialogue to honor 75 years of economic progress and to revitalize the spirit of Bretton Woods now and for the future.

 As the world economy and its governance structure continue to evolve at an accelerating rate, calls for reform of multilateral institutions are growing louder.
 To jump-start the reform of the international economic architecture, leaders and analysts frequently call for a new Bretton Woods: a revival of the sort of conference that created the International Monetary Fund and the World Bank in 1944.
 Is that likely, and could it succeed?